samuelfrnk/RSSIProximityML/README.md

 ## Introduction

 This project is part of my bachelor thesis.
 The focus is on scanning BLE packets containing RSSI data emitted from AirTags with a [skript](ble_app_uart_adv_scan/main.c) compatible with a nRF52840 DK Board (pca10056).
 Further it also contains [RSSI Data](Experiments/Results/Data_CSV) and tools used for processing the data.

 [This repository](https://github.com/jimmywong2003/nrf5-ble-scan-filter-example) has been used as a foundation for the nrf Application.

 ### Main components

 1. The folder [ble_app_uart_adv_scan](ble_app_uart_adv_scan) contains the source code including the main.c file.
 It can scan BLE packets, filters AirTags and logs the corresponding RSSI value together with the MAC-Adress.
 2. The folder [Experiments](Experiments) contains both data and tools used to gather the data.
+3. The folder [ML_Analysis](ML_Analysis) contains the ML models and their evaluation in the form of JupyterNoteBook files.

 ### Experiments Data Collection